You are here

 Funding must be for work that is essential to the dissertation or thesis.
 Students receiving stipends from associateship, fellowship, or traineeship appointments may apply for AGGRS funding.
 Previous AGGRS awardees are not eligible for a second award.

-Applicants requesting to use AGGRS funds to compensate human research participants must have applied for full IRB approval prior to submitting their AGGRS application.
+Applicants requesting to use AGGRS funds to compensate human research participants must have received full IRB approval before programs can use disbursed AGGRS funds from the Graduate School to compensate human research participants.

 Review Process and Criteria

 The Graduate School Awards Committee is comprised of graduate faculty from across the disciplines.
-After reviewing AGGRS applications, the committee makes award recommendations to the Dean of the Graduate School for final decisions.
+After reviewing AGGRS applications, the committee makes award recommendations to Graduate School leadership for final decisions.
 Awards are based on merit, according to the following criteria:

 Budget